wilsonify/wilsonify.github.io/content/recipes/SAVORY GRITS171.md

 * 1/4 cup nutritional yeast

 # instructions
 1 Grab a large pot and bring the broth and milk to a boil over medium heat.
 Gently whisk in the grits and the salt.
-Don’t just dump all the grits in there and get them all clumpy and fucked up from the start.
+Don’t just dump all the grits in there and get them all clumpy and  ed up from the start.
 Bring it all to a boil and then reduce that heat to low.
 Cover the pot and let that deliciousness simmer for 20 to 30 minutes.
-Stir the fucker on occasion, because if it gets too hot, it’s corny ass will stick to the bottom.
+Stir the  er on occasion, because if it gets too hot, it’s corny ass will stick to the bottom.
 2 When the grits have absorbed most of the liquid and are tender, turn off the heat and stir in the nutritional yeast.

 # modifications

 Almond milk is fine, use whatever you want.
- Not that instant shit.
+ Not that instant   .
  WTF?